 With so many notebooks on the market, it is often difficult for companies to stand out.
 Asus makes a variety of notebooks catering to different market segments.
-But the Zenbook 14 UX433 has something unique about it.
-An incredibly compact chassis and rich features make this a laptop you cannot avoid.
+But the Zenbook 14 UX433 has something unique about.
+Its incredibly compact chassis and rich features make this a laptop you cannot avoid.

 Design and build